-- o Increase asset values requiring third-party verification Effective July 1, 2009, HACSM increased the threshold at which assets require third-party verification from \$5,000 to \$50,000 for the HCV programs.
+- Increase asset values requiring third-party verification Effective July 1, 2009, HACSM increased the threshold at which assets require third-party verification from \$5,000 to \$50,000 for the HCV programs.
 In place of third-party verification, the family is required to provide a current statement from the financial institution(s) showing the balance of the asset account(s).
-All assets valued over \$50,000 continue to require third-party verification. - Streamline verification of eligible medical expenses Effective July 1, 2009 HACSM instituted a policy in which eligible families, who claim medical expenses, are required to sign a self-certification and provide supporting documents from credible and established sources, such as receipts from medical care providers or pharmacy statements as proof of the claimed expenses.
+In FY18, HACSM received HUD approval, to expand the ability to use tenant provided documentation for all assets, regardless of the asset value.
+The family will continue to be required to provide a current, original statement from the financial institution(s) showing the balance of the asset account(s) without the need for additional verification.
+In all instances, HACSM will reserve the right to seek additional verification if necessary. - Streamline verification of eligible medical expenses Effective July 1, 2009 HACSM instituted a policy in which eligible families, who claim medical expenses, are required to sign a self-certification and provide supporting documents from credible and established sources, such as receipts from medical care providers or pharmacy statements as proof of the claimed expenses. - Streamline the verification process for eligible child care expenses

-- O Streamline the verification process for eligible child care expenses Effective July 1, 2009 HACSM instituted a streamlined verification process to reduce the challenges in verifying claimed child care expenses.
+Effective July 1, 2009 HACSM instituted a streamlined verification process to reduce the challenges in verifying claimed child care expenses.
 Eligible families who claim child care expenses are now required to sign a self-certification and provide supporting documents from credible and established sources, such as day care invoices, receipts or written statements from the child care provider as proof of the claimed expense.
 Expenses incurred from an adult member of the household who provides child care or the absent parent who does not reside in the subsidized unit, are not acceptable. - Extend the verification timeline to 180 days Effective July 1, 2009, HACSM implemented a revised timeline for verification documentation to 120 days for HCV applicants and participants.
 In FY16, HACSM proposed and received HUD approval to extend the verification timeline to 180 days.
 This new timeline reduces duplication of work and accelerates an applicant's admission to the program and a participant's recertification for continuing program eligibility.